 On January 1, 1967, members of the Elders Ridge and Clarksburg United Presbyterian churches joined to form what is now called the Trinity Presbyterian Church.
 As of January 1, 2017, 50 years have passed, and many changes have occurred, yet Trinity remains committed to serving the Lord Jesus Christ, in this community and around the world.
 We are a community of faith grateful for God’s faithfulness in the past and excited about what God is calling us to do in the present and future.

 We are a member congregation of the Presbyterian Church (U.S.A.) and the Kiskiminetas Presbytery.
-Their website can be foundhere!
+Their website can be found

 We believe that in Jesus Christ, God has offered a complete sacrifice, sharing with each of us His forgiveness, love, and grace.